deeplearning4j/deeplearning4j-docs/cio-chief-information-officer-machine-learning-ai.md

 ## What Does AI Need to Work?

+To build an AI solution, you need four things:

+* Data
+* Team
+* Tooling
+* Infrastructure

+We'll explore each in turn.
+There are technological solutions, and vendors to sell them, which solve for tooling and infrastructure.
+Getting the right data and team is harder.

+* Data

 Once you have defined the problem you want to solve, the next question you have to ask is: Do I have the data that's pertinent to this problem.
 That data is the food your algorithms need.
 Without it, they will not be able to make accurate predictions.
 AI begins with gathering the right data for the problem that's important to you.
 If you don't have that data, you need to take a step back, and devise a data strategy.

+* Team

+* Tooling

+* Infrastructure